xavetar/PHASEXave/tools/date-cli/README.md

 The program accepts the following command-line options:

-    -z, --zone [ZONE]              Set the timezone.
+    -z, --zone [ZONE]: Set the timezone.
 The default value is local system timezone.
     -m, --method [METHOD]: Set the method for determining the day of the week.
 There are three options available:
         1: Xavetar - High Precision - Fast
         2: Rata Die - High Precision - Fast (default)